Gengar-lab/TG9-Bot/README.md

 # Discord Tg9 Bot

-This bot is built on top of [Krypton's](https://github.com/kkrypt0nn) [Python Discord Bot Template](https://github.com/kkrypt0nn/Python-Discord-Bot-Template) for [TG9 CITY](https://discord.gg/dq6mrR433w) Discord Server.
+This bot is built for [TG9 CITY](https://discord.gg/dq6mrR433w) Discord Server.

-If you plan to use this code to make your own template or bot, you **have to**:
+If you plan to use this code to make your own bot, you **have to**:

 - Keep the credits, and a link to this repository in the main bot file.
 - Keep the same license

-See [the license file](LICENSE.md) for more information, Krypton and I reserve the right to take down any repository that does not meet these requirements.

 ## Support